 Introduction: New CAD tools make mapping easier

 We’ve all been there.
 You arrive on site, ready to map a building, only to find it half-hidden behind trees, surrounded by hedges, cluttered with obstacles, and its walls obscured by balconies and roof overhangs.
 Sound familiar?
 Don’t worry, with careful drone work and a few well-placed control points, you can collect everything you need.
-Once you’re back in the office and your data is processed, that’s when CAD tools come into play – helping you to vectorize building outlines and produce clean, accurate drawings.
+Once you’re back in the office and your data is processed, that’s when the CAD tools come into play – helping you to vectorize building outlines and produce clean, accurate drawings.
 But how do you turn messy field data into clean, usable geometry?
-Read on to find out.

 The Task: Define a building outline using CAD tools

-Define an accurate building outline for cadastral registration.
-The hard part is to include those hard-to-reach corners, obstructed views, and overhanging elements.
+The task was to define an accurate building outline for cadastral registration.
+The challenge was to include those hard-to-reach corners, obstructed views, and overhanging elements.
 With a classical approach, this would be a nightmare, and you’d be happy to pull off all the measurements in a single day of field work.

 Modern drone mapping combined with the newest CAD tools from 3Dsurvey brings precise height control, plane lock, perpendicular lines and smart snapping that makes this not only possible but highly efficient.